webDev5464/NodeExpressJs-README/README.md

 These objects are essential for building web applications in Express.js as they allow you to handle incoming requests and send appropriate responses to the client based on those requests.

-## 📌 Basic Routing

-**Routing** refers to determining how an application responds to a client request to a particular endpoint, which is a URI (or path) and a specific HTTP request method (GET, POST, and so on).

 #### 🔺 get method

 Respond with Hello World! on the homepage: